awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 1. Choose **Create cluster**\.
 **Note**
 If your IAM user does not have administrative privileges, you must explicitly add permissions for that user to call the Amazon EKS API operations\.
-For more information, see [Creating Amazon EKS IAM Policies](EKS_IAM_user_policies.md)\.
+For more information, see [Amazon EKS Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

 1. On the **Create cluster** page, fill in the following fields and then choose **Create**:
    + **Cluster name**: A unique name for your cluster\.